 fresh lemon juice

-1 tablespoon dandelion root (roasted or fresh)
+1 tablespoon dandelion root (roasted or fresh, ideally fresh so it's easier to blend)

 Nutritional benefits of dandelion greens